Hyperbolic Large Language Models: Emerging applications of HypLLMs

 \subsection{HypLLMs for computer vision}

-Large-scale vision tasks often involve hierarchical relationships, for example, object recognition can be organized by a taxonomy of categories (from general classes to fine-grained subtypes).
+Large-scale vision tasks often involve hierarchical relationships; for example, object recognition can be organized by a taxonomy of categories (from general classes to fine-grained subtypes).
 Hyperbolic representations have begun to show promise in computer vision by capturing these inherent hierarchies.
-One prominent approach is to incorporate hyperbolic geometry into vision-language models.
-Srivastava \textit{et al.}~\cite{Srivastava2024} proposed \textit{PoinCLIP}, a vision–language model that projects CLIP embeddings into the Poincar\'e ball to better reflect the conceptual hierarchy between images and text descriptions.
+One prominent approach is to incorporate hyperbolic geometry into vision-language models. \textit{PoinCLIP} was proposed~\cite{Srivastava2024} as a vision–language model that projects CLIP embeddings into the Poincar\'e ball to better reflect the conceptual hierarchy between images and text descriptions.
 By learning joint image-text representations entirely in a hyperbolic space, PoinCLIP preserves the natural “is-a” relationships (e.g., an image of a \emph{dog} is also an image of an \emph{animal}) as distances in the embedding space.
 Using hyperbolic image-text embeddings yields improved zero-shot classification and image retrieval performance over the standard (Euclidean) CLIP, especially for abstract or coarse-grained (hierarchical) categories.
 Building upon these foundational insights, more comprehensive hyperbolic vision-language architectures have emerged.
-Mandica \textit{et al.}~\cite{mandica2024hyperbolic} extend the BLIP-2 architecture into hyperbolic space to capture hierarchical image-text relationships called \textit{Hyperbolic BLIP-2}.
+The BLIP-2 architecture has been extended~\cite{mandica2024hyperbolic} into hyperbolic space to capture hierarchical image-text relationships called \textit{Hyperbolic BLIP-2}.
 Their model uses a frozen image encoder and frozen LLM but projects visual and language embeddings into the Poincar\'e ball using the exponential map.
-Contrastive learning is performed with cosine similarity (instead of geodesic distance) to avoid instability.
-Two regularization methods-\textit{Random Query Selection (RQS)} and \textit{Random Text Pruning (RTP)}-encourage diversity and robustness in hyperbolic embedding norms.
-This results in meaningful norm-based uncertainty estimates and strong retrieval/captioning performance.